Board's work and fees

 The Board of Directors has ultimate responsibility for the Company’s organization and administration.
 The Board appoints the CEO, who is responsible for the day-to-day operations within the Company, in accordance with the Board’s guidelines.

-The Nominating Committee’s reasoned statement ahead of the 2022 AGM certifies that in formulating its recommendations for members of the Board of Directors, the Nominating Committee relied on Rule 4.1 of the Code as its diversity policy.
-The aim of the policy is that the Board shall have a suitable composition in respect of the Company’s operations, phase of development and conditions in general, distinguished by a diversity and breadth of expertise, experience and backgrounds, whereby an even gender balance shall be strived for.
+The Nominating Committee’s reasoned statement ahead of the 2025 AGM certifies that in formulating its recommendations for members of the Board of Directors, the Nominating Committee relied on Rule 4.1 of the Code as its diversity policy.
+The aim of the policy is that the Board shall have a suitable composition in respect of the Company’s operations, phase of development and conditions in general, distinguished by a diversity and breadth of expertise, experience and backgrounds.
+The 2025 AGM resolved to appoint board members in accordance with the Nominating Committee’s recommendation.
+With respect to gender breakdown, this entailed that of nine elected directors, three were women and six were men.
+The composition of Industrivärden’s board meets the Code’s requirement for independent directors.
+The Board has appointed an audit committee and a compensation committee tasked with conducting preparatory or audit and compensation matters, respectively, for decision by the Board.

-The Board has appointed an audit committee and a compensation committee tasked with conducting preparatory work for audit and compensation matters, respectively, for decision by the Board.
-The aim of the committees is to take a more in-depth look at, streamline and quality assure the Board’s work on these matters.
+The aim of the committees is to take a more in-depth look at, streamline and quality-assure the Board’s work on these matters.

 The Board’s work